Pedestrian: Indoor pedestrian networks

-Pedestrianisation
+Walkability

-Pedestrianisation might be considered as process of removing vehicular traffic from city streets or restricting vehicular access to streets for use by pedestrians, in order to improve the environment and the safety.
+As walking is a healthy and sustainable mode of transport, there are efforts to make cities more walkable.
+For instance, by creating wider sidewalks or pavements, a pedestrian network, or restricting motor vehicles in city centres.
+Pedestrianisation is a process of removing motor traffic from city streets or restricting motor access to streets for use by pedestrians, to improve the environment and safety.

-Efforts are under way by pedestrian advocacy groups to restore pedestrian access to new developments, especially to counteract newer developments, 20% to 30% of which in the United States do not include footpaths.
-Some activists advocate large pedestrian zones where pedestrians only or pedestrians and some non-motorised vehicles are allowed.
+Efforts are under way to restore pedestrian access to new developments, especially to counteract newer developments, 20% to 30% of which in the United States do not include footpaths.
+Some activists advocate large pedestrian zones where only pedestrians, or pedestrians and some non-motorised vehicles, are allowed.
 Many urbanists have extolled the virtues of pedestrian streets in urban areas.
-In the US the proportion of households without a car is 8%, but a notable exception is New York City, the only locality in the United States where more than half of all households do not own a car (the figure is even higher in Manhattan, over 75%).
+In the US, the proportion of households without a car is 8%, but a notable exception is New York City, the only locality in the United States where more than half of all households do not own a car (the figure is even higher in Manhattan, over 75%).

 The use of cars for short journeys is officially discouraged in many parts of the world, and construction or separation of dedicated walking routes in city centres receives a high priority in many large cities in Western Europe, often in conjunction with public transport enhancements.
-In Copenhagen, the world's longest pedestrian shopping area, Strøget, has been developed over the last 40 years principally due to the work of Danish architect Jan Gehl, a principle of urban design known as copenhagenisation.
+In Copenhagen, the world's longest pedestrian shopping area, Strøget, has been developed over the last 40 years, principally due to the work of Danish architect Jan Gehl, a principle of urban design known as copenhagenisation.